AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/data-element-types.md

 ## Identity map {#identity-map}

 An identity map allows you to establish identities for the visitor of your web page.
-An identity map consists of namespaces, like _CRMID_, _phone_ or _email_, with each namespace containing one or more identifiers.
+An identity map consists of namespaces, like `CRMID`, `Phone` or `Email`, with each namespace containing one or more identifiers.
 For example, if the individual on your website has provided two phone numbers, your phone namespace should contain two identifiers.

 In the [!UICONTROL Identity map] data element, you will provide the following pieces of information for each identifier: